jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/2_Hydrogen/0_H2_Prop.typ

 ) <fig_16>

+Considering only the gravimetric energy density of pure hydrogen, the information depicted in @fig_16 clearly demonstrates that hydrogen offers more energy than other commonly used fuel sources, such as natural gas, gasoline, or diesel.
+In order to convert between commonly used energy units, @eq_7 can be used.
 $ 1 "MJ" =^arrowhead  ("kWh") / 3.6 $ <eq_7>

-Considering only the gravimetric energy density of pure hydrogen, the information depicted in @fig_16 clearly demonstrates that hydrogen offers more energy than other commonly used fuel mediums, such as natural gas, gasoline, or diesel.
 While @tab_18 briefly mentions that hydrogen does not behave like an ideal gas, this aspect requires further elaboration.
 To provide more detail, first the real gas factor $Z$ @Mahmoud2013, also known as the compressibility factor, should be introduced.
 This factor is given in @eq_5, where the variable $m$ describes the mass of the respective gas.
 The real gas factor $Z$ quantifies the deviation of a gas from ideal gas behavior.

 $ Z = m_"ideal" / m_"real" $<eq_5>